How Low Can You Go?: A Clinician's Overview of Anemia

 No, The WHO, not this Who… (Image)

-When initially evaluating a patient with suspected anemia, it is important to look at their blood (duh...).
-More specifically, it’s important to obtain a CBC with differential, reticulocyte index, and possibly an examination of a stool sample for occult blood.
+When initially evaluating a patient with suspected anemia, it’s important to look at their blood (duh...).
+More specifically, it’s important to obtain a complete blood count (CBC) with differential, reticulocyte index, and possibly an examination of a stool sample for occult blood.

-According to the World Health Organization (the WHO - that’s W.H.O. - not the “hoo”), a primary diagnosis of anemia can be made based on the following hemoglobin (Hgb) and hematocrit (HCT) levels:
+According to the World Health Organization (WHO), a primary diagnosis of anemia can be made based on the following hemoglobin (Hgb) and hematocrit (HCT) levels:

 Remember, hemoglobin is the molecule that binds oxygen and is composed of heme, globin, and iron, while hematocrit is the percentage of RBCs in whole blood.